Paul Budde

 For six years Philips was the defacto ruler of France.

-The capital Dijon
+The Court of Dijon

-While the capital of Burgundy was in Dijon, the centre of power lay in the cities of Flanders and the dukes did spend far more time in the cities of Flanders than they did in Dijon.
-Nevertheless they did built their ducal palace here and also planned for their burial grounds to be here.Dijon still talks about the Joyous Entrance of Charles the Reckless in 1474, when the duke received the keys of the town from the mayor Entienne Berbisey.
+While the capital of Burgundy was in Dijon, the centre of power rapidly moved to the cities of Flanders and the dukes started to spend far more time in the cities of Flanders than they did in Dijon.
+Philip the Good only spend 6% of his time in Dijon [x.De Hertogen en zijn Staten, Robert Stein, 2014, p128].
+Nevertheless they did built their ducal palace here and also planned for their burial grounds to be here.
+Dijon still talks about the Joyous Entrance of Charles the Reckless in 1474, when the duke received the keys of the town from the mayor Entienne Berbisey.

 The city is a shear delight was its many houses dating back the 14th, 15th and 16thcentury; very characteristic with their pointed gables and geometrically patterned timbering.
-Many with lovely courtyards andspiral stairways going to the outsidegalleries of the next floors.
+Many with lovely courtyards and spiral stairways going to the outside galleries of the next floors.
 During our visit to the city in 2006, our guide used the postman’s key to get access to some of the ‘traiges’ narrow alleyways deep into these private courtyards.
 In one of those mansions was the delightful restaurant Philippe le Bon where we together with our Dutch friends Paula and Martin celebrated my birthday.

 The Carthusian monastery of Champmol

 In Dijon I also visited the remnant of what once was the Carthusian monastery of Champmol, flattened after the French Revolution.
 Build by Philip the Bold as his burial place.
 The portal of the church from 1388 has survived and shows the sculptures of the duke andthe duchess.
-The site also has the remnants of the Moses Well (1399) one of the most valuable art objects from the Flemish Renaissance, sculptured by Klaas Sluter from Haarlem.
+The site also has the remnants of the Moses Well (1399) one of the most valuable art objects from the Flemish Renaissance, sculptured by Klaas (Claus) Sluter from Haarlem.

 The tomb for Philip was commissioned in 1381 to Jean de Marville.
-However in 1404 at the duke’s death the tomb was still not finished and his son John the Fearless ordered Klaas Sluterto finish it what finally happened in 1410 (after the deathof the sculptor).
+However in 1404 at the duke’s death the tomb was still not finished and his son John the Fearless ordered Klaas Sluter to finish it what finally happened in 1410 (after the death of the sculptor).
 John also ordered a tomb for himself, but also this one was not ready at the time of his death in 1419.
 His son Philip de Good renewed the order in 1435; finally this one was finished in 1470.

-One need to see these tombs in orderto realise why they took close to 100 years to finish them both, they are absolute master pieces.
-After the French Revolution the tombs were removed from Champmol andeventually found their final resting place in the ducal palace, now the musée des beaux arts.
+One need to see these tombs in order to realise why they took close to 100 years to finish them both, they are absolute master pieces.
+After the French Revolution the tombs were removed from Champmol and eventually found their final resting place in the ducal palace, now the musée des beaux arts.
 It takes several visits to fully take the pieces of art in and these are easily objects that you could visit time and time again.

-Both tombs (actually cenotaphs) look similar with dozens of individual carved mourners following each other in procession.
-On top of Philip’s cenotaph we see his statue sculptured, on John’s we also see that of his wife Margaretha of Bavaria.
+Both tombs (actually cenotaphs) look similar with dozens of individual carved mourners following each other in procession.On top of Philip’s cenotaph we see his statue sculptured, on John’s we also see that of his wife Margaretha of Bavaria.
 Philip’s wife Margaretha was buried in her family burial ground in Lille (now France).
 The coffins of Philip the Bold, John the Fearless and his wife Margaretha of Bavaria, Philip the Good and his wife Isabel of Portugal were all buried in the vault of the church of the Chartusian monastery.

 It is amazing to see the similarities between these tombs and the tombs of the kings of Sidon from ca. 350BCE with similar funeral processions.
 Claus Sluter the designer of the Burgundian tombs can’t heve seen the tombs from Sidon as they were only unearthed in the 20th century.

 The French Revolution, which has resulted in an enormous amount of historic vandalism, also meant the end of Champol.
 Most of the buildings were demolished with the church portal and the remnants of the Moses well the only few pieces left.
 Fortunately, they did recognise the importance of the tombs and they were in 1792 moved to the St Benigne church (from 1280) in town.
 We visited this very interesting church with its mysterious crypt (Rotunda) from the 11thcentury.
-The archaeological museum next door is another gem, with a fascinating collection of Gallo-Roman artefacts, amongst them items from the sanctuary at the source of the Seine, where the goddess Sequanawas worshipped.
+The archaeological museum next door is another gem, with a fascinating collection of Gallo-Roman artefacts, amongst them items from the sanctuary at the source of the Seine, where the goddess Sequana was worshipped.

 I saw another interesting reminder of the Roman past in the St Johns Church, partly built over the old Roman city wall, these have since been excavated and can be see in this part of the church.

 Another interesting piece of history is on display on the façade of the Notre-Dame, built between 1210 and 1240.
 It has three rows of fake gargoyles.
 They way originally not fake, but one fell off the façade and killed a groom on his way to marry his wife, they were replaced by the fake ones.
 However, for the purpose of the ducal history, the animated clock on top of the church is important.
 Known as Jack-o’-the-clock it originated in Coutrai (Kortrijk, Flanders).
-But as a punishment of the 1382 rebellion Philip the Bold had taken it down from the belfry in that town and sendto Dijon as part of the spoils of war.
+But as a punishment of the 1382 rebellion Philip the Bold had taken it down from the belfry in that town and send to Dijon as part of the spoils of war.
 Since that time the people of Dijon have given Jack, who strikes the clock a wife Jacqueline (in 1761) and a daughter Jacquelinette (in 1881).

 The Ducal Palace

-The site of the ducal palace goes back to roman times, when it was walled, later the first dukes of Burgundy took procession of this site, but nothing is left of their legacy of this place.
+The site of the ducal palace goes back to Roman times, when it was walled, later the first dukes of Burgundy took procession of this site, but nothing is left of their legacy of this place.

 Upon his accession to the dukedom in 1363 Philip the Bold had a new tower built.
 The Bar Tower took its name from the imprisonment here, of the French King Rene of Anjou, Duke of Bar, from 1431 to 1437.
 Inside the tower are several rooms; some of them now used by the museum.
 The bottom room served as the marvellous Sainte Chapelle chapter house with its beautifully carved keystones.